Multi-buy discounts are great in supermarkets, but how do they work with car insurance? And could they really save you money?

 Government statistics show that around one in three homes now have more than one car.
 With the cost of car insurance rising over recent years, it's worth getting whatever discounts you can.

-Multi-car insurance is marketed on the basis that policyholders get a discount for signing up a number of vehicles.
-But you should bear in mind that there is, in fact, no guarantee that your combined premiums with such a deal will be lowest you could possibly find.
+Multi-car insurance is sold on the basis that policyholders get a discount for signing up a number of vehicles.
+But bear in mind there's no guarantee that your combined premiums with such a deal will be the lowest you could find.

-Multi-car policies can be a way for some families to save on the cost of cover: but before signing up, you should always compare individual quotes from a wide range of providers before deciding which is the best strategy for you.
+Multi-car policies can be a way for some families to save on the cost of cover.
+But before committing, you should compare individual quotes from a range of providers, to work out which is the best strategy for you.

 How multi-car insurance works

-Insurers say that some groups or families with several vehicles can save more than 20 per cent on their premiums, although the discounts for homes with two drivers and two cars are likely to be lower than this.
+Insurers say that some groups or families with several cars can save more than 20% on their insurance.
+However, discounts for homes with two drivers and two cars are likely to less favourable than this.

 Drawbacks of multi-car cover

 Don't assume that, just because you're getting a discount for a multi-car policy, this is the cheapest way of buying cover.
-It may be better value if each motorist obtains their own cover from different providers.
-There is no way of knowing what the best or cheapest solution is for you and your family without actually comparing prices between multi-car and individual policies.
+It could still be cheaper if each driver gets their own cover from different providers.

-Households with several cars are likely to have seen their insurance payments rise rapidly over recent months and years.
-But there are other ways you can try to keep a lid on premiums:
+Households with several cars are likely to have seen their insurance payments rise over recent years.
+But there are other ways you can try to keep a lid on car insurance costs:

-- Reduce the excess you pay.
-You can cut your premiums by opting for a larger voluntary excess – so if you agree to pay the first £250 of any claim rather than just the first £100, your policy will cost less.
+Increase your excess - you can cut your premiums by opting for a larger voluntary excess.
+If you agree to pay the first £250 of any claim rather than just the first £100, your policy could cost less.

-- Beef up your security.
-If your car is fitted with an alarm or immobiliser, it should be harder to steal.
-This should in turn lead to a lower cost of cover.
+Improve security - if your car is fitted with an alarm or immobiliser, it will be harder to steal.
+This should in turn lead to lower costing car insurance.